berops/ideas-cloud-native/k8s-setup-validation-workload.md

 - network connectivity, (internal, external) incl. `NetworkPolicy` setup (check by running client/server connections between pods as per the needs)
 - DNS resolution tests

 The workload requirements would be described in form of an input for a central test controller.
-Based on this inputs, the controller would run a series of tests, then collect and present the results.
+Based on these inputs, the controller would run a series of tests, then collect and present the results.